 Examines the vote in Utah that refused ratification of a bill on school vouchers, and explains how only entrepreneurs, free from government interference, can provide real choice and innovation in education

 Regardless of why Utahans said no, in the long run they have struck a blow for education free of state control.
 That may seem hard to believe, since the voucher movement promotes itself as being in favor of "school choice."
 But while their hearts are in the right place, their solution won't get them where they want to go.
 The way to create school choice is not to give the state more excuses to regulate the private schools.
-That's what vouchers would do.
-Look at the failed Utah initiative.
-It would have required private schools to "give a formal national test every year" to students ...
+That's what vouchers would do ...
+[The failed initiative] would have required private schools to "give a formal national test every year" to students ...
 Some choice.

 We Need Freedom, Not School Standards, by Sheldon Richman, Jun 1996